Spugna85/Cube1/README.md

 ## Conclusion

-The Racing FPV Frame is an excellent choice for those seeking a balance between simplicity, cost-effectiveness, and performance.
+The Cube1 is an excellent choice for those seeking a balance between simplicity, cost-effectiveness, and performance.
 Its construction with only two repeated carbon fiber components offers a robust and lightweight option, perfect for FPV racing.
 Additionally, the open source design allows for great customization, enabling you to build it with your preferred carbon fiber.
 Try it to experience agile and competitive flight without breaking your budget.

 ## Prototype
 ![Alt text](https://github.com/Trauma-d/Cube1/blob/main/Cube1_Gif1.gif)